2023 European Games: Funding

 In February 2021, the Games faced a funding deadlock when the city of Kraków said it needed financial guarantees from the Polish government in order to proceed with the signing of the host city contract.
 A spokesperson of the office of the mayor of Kraków, Jacek Majchrowski, said that the city had agreed to host the Games "only on condition that the government subsidised the necessary infrastructure".
 Government organisers blamed the city's leadership, with Jacek Sasin saying that "Kraków is the organiser of the Games" and that the government is "ready" to support it.
 Sasin said that the government would commit to sharing funding, but only after Kraków signed the host city contract.
 However, Majchrowski said that he would not sign the agreement until the government has introduced legislation supporting the event's organisation, leading to suggestions that Katowice, the original bid city, and the Silesia region could end up hosting the Games.
 In a statement, the EOC said they were "working closely with the organisers" and remained "confident" that Kraków would sign the host city contract.

 In early March 2021, the EOC entered into talks with Silesian officials to explore the possibility of the region co-hosting the event.
 Kraków and the Polish government were reported to have come to an agreement over funding by the end of March 2021.

-Participating countries
+Opening ceremony

-The following nations are expected to participate:
+The opening ceremony was held at Henryk Reyman Municipal Stadium and ran from 20:30 to 23:45 CEST.